 The Skills for Education and Employment program helps eligible job seekers learn the skills they need for the job they want.
 It focuses on improving language, reading, writing and maths.
 You can get up to 650 hours of training wherever you live in Australia.

-Read about Skills for Education and Employment on the Department of Education, Skills and Employment website.
+Read about Skills for Education and Employment on the Workforce Australia website.